DimaShlonsky/bugdown/README.md

 ![Alt](http://i.imgur.com/QQiAQAd.png "Hook type='Post-Commit hook', Working copy path='C:\\svn-sources\\working-copy', Command LIne to Execute='cmd.exe /c bugdown resolveBug --bySvn -l JohnDoe -p \"s3cr3tPwd\"'")

-This will run bugdown to fill the following fileds of the bug:
+This will look for the bug number in the commit message (denoted by "#") and run bugdown to fill the following fileds of that bug:

 * Status = Resolved
 * Reason = Bug fixed